Gavin-Niederman/shrewnit/README.md

 Shrewnit is a 100% stable and `no_std` Rust units library.
 Shrewnit has support for adding custom unit types.

+# Note

+Shrewnit deviates from SI in one regard: angle is a base dimension.
+This means that the units of torque are not Nm, they are Nm/rad or J/rad.

 # Usage

 Shrewnit is a type-per-dimension units library, meaning every dimension gets its own type.